jadilorenzo/obsidian/Shakespeare Essay.md

 Upload by August 22 at 11:59 pm ET.

-Write a 5-paragraph essay (2-3 pages, double-spaced) over one of the following:

-- Character archetypes in Shakespeare - the Fool, the villain, the hero, etc.
-- A major theme - pride, unnatural order of things, fleeting youth, disguises/deception, flattery, expectations, loyalty, or flattery.
+Write a 5-paragraph essay (2-3 pages, double-spaced) over one of the followin major theme - pride, unnatural order of things, fleeting youth, disguises/deception, flattery, expectations, loyalty, or flattery.
 - Characterization - how do characters change over the course of the plays

 **Be sure to quote specific lines from the play.
 You should have a minimum of one quotation per body paragraph.
 Use the following website to reference proper MLA citations.